View Document Text

 but not the obligation, to buy or sell a security or other financial asset at an agreed-upon price (the

 strike price) during a certain period of time or on a specific date (exercise date).
-Options are
+Options are extremely

-buyers and writers have conflicting views regarding the outlook on the performance of a:
+writers have conflicting views regarding the outlook on the performance of a:

 • Call Option